Richard L. Tollefson, Jr.

 CHRIS LEBLANC

-Chris LeBlanc is expert at mining data and creating user-friendly reports to help our clients’ CEO’s, boards of directors, staff members, and others discover the who, what, when, where, and why of their organization’s work.
+Chris LeBlanc was an expert at mining data and creating user-friendly reports to help our clients’ CEO’s, boards of directors, staff members, and others discover the who, what, when, where, and why of their organization’s work.

-Chris brings a unique eye for data analysis and data discrepancies, along with a love of automating tasks to his work.
-He is happiest when he is in front of an excel spreadsheet, transforming data from numbers to a visual product that can be deciphered and acted on at a glance.
-He looks forward to giving our clients greater insight into their work and freeing them from the more mundane tasks of their jobs.
+Chris brought a unique eye for data analysis and data discrepancies, along with a love of automating tasks to his work.
+He was happiest when he was in front of an excel spreadsheet, transforming data from numbers to a visual product that can be deciphered and acted on at a glance.
+He enjoyed giving our clients greater insight into their work and freeing them from the more mundane tasks of their jobs.

-Chris has received professional level certification from Blackbaud for his knowledge of The Raiser’s Edge.
+Chris received professional level certification from Blackbaud for his knowledge of The Raiser’s Edge.

 Devorah Lieberman